 To celebrate 50 years of eco-friendly efforts, the Earth Day Network strives to provide families and individuals with the tools, information and the communities needed to make an impact and push forward change.

 So, what does all of this mean for you and your children?
-Since schools across Texas are closed due to COVID-19, spread some environmental and climate knowledge to your littles ones with a few of these resources.
-Earth Day is an educational holiday, after all.
+Spread some environmental and climate knowledge to your littles ones with a few of these online resources:

 Coloring Pages: What better way to introduce an Earth Day conversation to your kids than with some arts and crafts?
 While your kiddos color, you can also show them Planet Earth or SciShow mentioned below—a win-win!
 All you need to do is download the coloring pages and gather some coloring tools.